Traveling

 To be honest, I used to detest going to tradeshows.
 I thought I was more of a behind-the-scenes kind of guy.
 But over time, as I got more confident in our products and more comfortable with our team, that changed.
 Now, I look forward to shows.
 It’s a chance to share what we do, connect with customers, and show off a little.

 After the show wrapped, we hit the road again, next stop: Dornbirn, Austria.
 Dinner that night was at a local beer hall.
-The next morning, we made our way to Chur, Switzerland to catch the Bernina Express, a famous scenic train I’d only seen in videos until then.
+The next morning, we made our way to Chur, Switzerland, to catch the Bernina Express, a famous scenic train I’d only seen in videos until then.

 That ride through the Alps was absolutely unforgettable.
-I grew up around mountains, but these were something else.
+I grew up around mountains, but these were something else entirely.
 Snow-capped giants towering above bright glacial lakes and tiny villages that looked untouched by time.
-I sat there staring out the window thinking, Why did my great-great-great-grandfather leave this place for LACKAWANA COUNTY?
+I sat there staring out the window for most of the journey, not really talking, just taking it in.
+At one point, somewhere between a frozen lake and a cluster of stone houses that looked like they’d been there since the Middle Ages, one thought kept coming back:

 We covered five countries in just over a week.
 Long days, tight schedules, late dinners, but it was all totally worth it.
 Work brought me there, but it’s the moments outside of work that I’ll remember most.
+The Bernina views.
+The Strasbourg painting.
+Sitting at the water in Venice wondering what to even say to describe it.

 EU-highlight